 The overall efficiency and environmental impact of your water heating system depends a lot on how much you use and when you use it.
 Where the energy used to heat the water comes from also has a major impact.
 Most of our energy originally comes from the sun, even coal and gas, so the closer we get to the primary source the better.
 This means solar water heating or heat pumps (especially with solar electric panels!) are usually the best choice for most situations.
 There are times when an instantaneous heater or very small electric storage system makes more sense though.
 Ask our consultants for advice on your situation.

 The measure of efficiency is the COP, or coefficient of performance, a ratio of energy consumed to energy provided.
 Higher is better.
 Good units usually have a COP of 4+, which means they use around 75% less energy than an electric hot water system.
-When they are paired with a solar PV system to provide the electricity they can be 100% solar powered, with typically no running costs, compared to a solar hot water system that requires boosting in the Winter.
+When they are paired with a solar PV system to provide the electricity they can be 100% solar powered, compared to a solar hot water system that requires significant boosting in the Winter.